Blog

 1 Introduction

-Currently and until the MDR is valid from May 21, 2021, Sections 20 ff MPG currently apply to the approval of clinical trials for clinical trials carried out in Germany.
-For clinical trials with CE-marked products, the “exception” to clinical trials according to Section 20 MPG can be found in Section 23b MPG.
-This covers the so-called PMCF studies.
-The MEDDEV Guideline for Post-Market Clinical Follow-up Studies (MEDDEV 2.12/2 Rev. 2), which is subordinate to the MPG, also applies to this.
-This means that only an application for professional advice must be submitted to the ethics committee responsible for the test center and the examiner in accordance with Section 15 BO (professional regulations for doctors) and the ethics committee (EK) does not give a vote.
-However, this only applies if the product is used within the scope of this clinical trial for its intended purpose and/or no additional stressful examinations are carried out.
-If this is the case, Section 20 MPG applies again.
-The following two figures also show this:
+Currently, and until the MDR comes into effect on May 21, 2021, Sections 20 et seq. of the German Medical Devices Act (MPG) apply to the authorization of clinical trials conducted in Germany.
+For clinical trials with CE-marked products, the "exception" to clinical trials under Section 20 MPG is found in Section 23b MPG.
+This covers so-called PMCF studies.
+The MEDDEV Guideline for Post-Market Clinical Follow-up Studies (MEDDEV 2.12/2 Rev. 2), which is subordinate to the MPG, also applies.
+This means that only an application for professional ethics consultation needs to be submitted to the ethics committee responsible for the study center and the investigator, in accordance with Section 15 of the Professional Code of Conduct for Physicians (BO), and the ethics committee does not issue a formal opinion.
+However, this only applies if the product is used within the scope of this clinical trial in accordance with its intended purpose and/or no additional burdensome examinations are conducted.
+If this is the case, Section 20 of the Medical Devices Act (MPG) applies again.
+This is also illustrated in the two following figures:

-Figure 1: Previous approval process before CE marking (changes due to the MDR article)
+Figure 1: Previous approval process before CE marking (changes due to the MDR articles)

-Figure 2: Previous approval process after CE marking (changes due to the MDR article)
+Figure 2: Previous approval process after CE marking (changes due to the MDR articles)

-All of this is now changing with the MDR, as the approval process and the national procedure for the ECs are described and defined in the associated MPDG.
-The corresponding articles from the MDR are already listed in both figures above.
-For example, this disappears B. Section 23b MPG completely.
-This is one of the biggest changes and effects of the MDR, as professional legal advice from the ethics committee is now no longer required.
-What needs to be taken into account here from May 2021 is now described below.
+All of this is changing with the MDR, as it describes and defines the approval process, and the associated MPDG (Medical Devices Act) outlines the national procedure for ethics committees.
+The relevant articles of the MDR are already listed in both figures above.
+For example, Section 23b of the MPG (Medical Devices Act) is being completely eliminated.
+This is one of the most significant changes and consequences of the MDR, as the professional consultation provided by the ethics committee is no longer required.
+The following section describes what needs to be considered in this regard from May 2021 onwards.

-For the so-called “PMCF studies” (post-market follow-up = clinical follow-up after the product has been placed on the market), a distinction is made as to whether the test product is used within its intended purpose or not.
-So far, the above-mentioned § 23b MPG and § 7 of the MPKPV have been applied here.
-Neither was included in the MPAnpG (only the national application process at the EC is regulated here), but is covered in the MDR:
+For so-called "PMCF studies" (post-market follow-up = clinical follow-up after the product has been placed on the market), a distinction is made between whether the investigational product is used within its intended purpose or not.
+Previously, Section 23b of the German Medical Devices Act (MPG) and Section 7 of the German Medical Devices Clinical Trials Ordinance (MPKPV) applied.
+Neither of these was incorporated into the German Medical Devices Adaptation Act (MPAnpG) (which only regulates the national application procedure to the European Commission), but rather covered by the Medical Device Regulation (MDR)

-2.1 The medical product with the CE mark is used within the scope of its intended purpose
+2.1 The medical device bearing the CE mark is used within the scope of its intended purpose

 The following articles of the MDR apply: